Nadal's successor? A new 'big three'? A very open Roland Garros

 Fifth seed Caroline Garcia is aiming to become the first French singles champion since Mary Pierce in 2000, but has only reached the quarter-finals once, in 2017, and also lost in the last 32 in both Madrid and Rome.

-From a British perspective, Raducanu is out injured following surgeries on her wrists and ankle, and six other women failed to come through qualifying, leaving the nation without representation in the women's singles at a Grand Slam for the first time since the 2009 US Open.
+From a British perspective, Raducanu is out injured following surgeries on her wrists and ankle, and seven other women failed to come through qualifying, leaving the nation without representation in the women's singles at a Grand Slam for the first time since the 2009 US Open.

 - Will they carve a brighter future down under?
 Ten Pound Poms starring Michelle Keegan and Warren Brown